mtnygard/devs/README.md

 the state machine moves to new states.
 You can also change the input or output alphabets.

-## A dirty little secret

-You can also perform side-effecting functions as part of the transitions.
-These functions take the state machine as an argument, so they have an opportunity to attach data or inspect the current state.

-This isn't "clean", but I found it very useful to allow side effects for network I/O, especially when I want to use the result of the network I/O to determine the next state.
-(It is possible to do the same thing with intermediate states and automatic transitions, but the state machine description becomes very hairy.)

 ## Describing the state machine

 Here is an example from an "echo" server: